thelastoutpostworkshop/FastDisplayPrototyping/README.md

 [ESPI]: https://img.shields.io/badge/eSPI-blue

 ### Serial Buffer Limitation on Arduino Uno and Nano
 Arduino Uno and Nano, both equipped with the ATmega328P microcontroller, have a default serial buffer size of 64 bytes.
-This buffer size determines the maximum number of bytes that can be received and stored in a single instance by the Serial object.

-When sending data through the Serial Monitor or any other serial communication interface, it is crucial to be aware of this limitation, as attempting to send a message larger than 64 bytes can lead to data loss or unexpected behavior.
+When sending data through the Serial Monitor it is crucial to be aware of this limitation, as attempting to send a message larger than 64 bytes can lead to data loss or unexpected behavior.